-28. Unless otherwise agreed in writing by the Mineral Planning Authority, all soil and overburden stockpiles shall be constructed with all slopes being formed at (a maximum of 45) degrees and a maximum height of 3 metres for topsoil bunds and 5 metres for subsoil bunds and so positioned that the toe of the finished embankment is no closer than 2 metres from the nearest site boundary or 3 metres from any tree or hedge which is to be retained.
+29. Unless otherwise agreed in writing by the Mineral Planning Authority, all soil and overburden stockpiles shall be constructed with all slopes being formed at (a maximum of 45) degrees and a maximum height of 3 metres for topsoil bunds and 5 metres for subsoil bunds and so positioned that the toe of the finished embankment is no closer than 2 metres from the nearest site boundary or 3 metres from any hedge or 5 metres of any tree which is to be retained.

-Reason: To ensure that soils and restoration material are handled and stored in such a way as to minimise compaction and damage to the soil structure in order to achieve the best possible standard of restoration.
+Reason: To ensure that soils and restoration material are handled and stored in such a way as to minimise compaction and damage to the soil structure in order to achieve the best possible standard of restoration and also to protect existing landscape features.

-29. Unless otherwise agreed in writing by the Mineral Planning Authority, no topsoil, subsoil or overburden shall be removed from the site.
+30. Unless otherwise agreed in writing by the Mineral Planning Authority, no topsoil, subsoil or overburden shall be removed from the site.